 Step 1: How to Execute Upon the Judgment

 What to Do Once You Have a Judgment

 Pennsylvania does not allow wage garnishment except in certain landlord / tenant cases and only skilled Pennsylvania Debt Collectors know what to do after the judgment is entered.

-Their are limited options in Pennsylvania to enforce and execute upon judgments.
+There are limited options in Pennsylvania to enforce and execute upon judgments.
 Basically, Pennsylvania creditors have 5 options:

+Each Pennsylvania county has different local rules for enforcing and executing upon judgments.
 Choosing the best execution strategy is important so as not to waste client’s money.
 The last thing most of our clients want to do is throw good money at bad money.
 Skilled Pennsylvania collection attorneys also need to understand how marital property and claims for exemption can affect execution of judgments.

-We often perform crucial discovery in aid of execution, including interrogatories in aid of execution and depositions in aid of executions to best ascertain the financial solvency of the debtors.
+At Flaherty & Fardo, we often perform crucial discovery in aid of execution, including interrogatories in aid of execution and depositions in aid of executions to best ascertain the financial solvency of the debtors.
 This experience in executing and enforcing upon judgments gives our clients the best advantage of collecting their money owed.